 Understanding Little’s Law in Queue Management

-Little’s law is a practical theory for various queuing systems, including Agile and Kanban.
-Once you understand it, you’ve got a secret key that helps you to estimate and improve any queuing processes.
+Little’s Law is a practical theory for managing queue systems in methods like Agile and Kanban.
+Once you get it, you’ve got a key to estimating and improving any queuing process.

 Little’s Law Definition and History